-In order to finally reach an agreement with your ex-partner on financial considerations it is very important that you formalise this in writing.
+In order to finally reach an agreement with your ex-partner on financial considerations, it is very important that you formalise this in writing.
 A verbal agreement is not sufficient so you will need to get what is known as a consent order.
-Consent orders need to be presented to the court in a legal format, but it does not necessarily have to be produced by a solicitor.
-This guide will take you through the consent order process.

-• A consent order does not have to be drafted by a solicitor, but it does have to be in a format which is acceptable to the court.
+• An order does not have to be drafted by a solicitor, but it does have to be in a format which is acceptable to the court.

 • You need to take legal advice before you enter into a consent order.

-• Consent orders have to be signed by both parties.
+• Orders have to be signed by both parties.

 • A judge will decide on whether to approve a consent order through a family court.